 1835 Stoner Ave., Los Angeles, CA 90025

 Stoner Pool is a terrific way to spend time on a hot day in West LA.
-There are super fun water jets, a beach entry (which is perfect for the littlest ones), and even a “beginner” water slide.
+There are super fun water jets, a mushroom-shaped waterfall feature (pictured above), a beach entry (which is perfect for the littlest ones), and even a “beginner” water slide.
 There’s a lap swim area on one side, picnic tables and a fun park next door.
 This pool is only open in the Summer.

 208 Park Ave., San Fernando, CA 91340

-The San Fernando Regional Pool is open six days a week (closed on Sundays).
+The San Fernando Aquatic Center is open six days a week (closed on Sundays).
 You’ll find an Olympic-size pool with diving boards as well as a smaller recreational pool complete with water slide.
 There’s also a splash pad (open seven days a week) and a concession stand on site.This pool is only open in the Summer (for public swimming).

 1402 N. Peck Ave., Manhattan Beach, CA 90266

 While you won’t find any fancy water slides here, you will find a great swimming pool and nearby grassy areas.
 Pack a picnic and make a day of it.
-Currently the pool is open Monday through Friday from 6:00 am to 8:00 pm and Saturday and Sunday from 8:00 am to 3:00 pm.
-Online reservations are available.
+This pool is also available for rentals in the Fall.

 Richard Alatorre Pool

 The Richard Alatorre Pool is an indoor, heated pool which is open year-round.
 This pool is popular with those looking to swim laps.
 The location also offers water safety program, lifeguard training programs, and swim lessons.
 Check the website for current hours.